 Day 2: Ride the Rapids in Rio Pacuare

 Morning: Wake up early and experience the rush of Central America’s best rapids on the Pacuare River!
+It’s one of the best day trips from San Jose.
 A full-day whitewater rafting adventure will take you through Costa Rica’s unspoiled landscape while rafting your way through 52 exciting rapids.
 It will be an unforgettable journey.
 To fully immerse in the wilderness, a multi-day rafting trip is also possible!

 Day 3: Explore Alajuela

 Morning: The first thing on the agenda is La Paz Waterfall Gardens.
 At this eco-park, you will encounter more than 100 species of animals (including hummingbirds, toucans, and sloths) and 5 picturesque waterfalls!

 Note: Ideally, you’ll want to visit Poas Volcano National Park the first thing in the morning.
 Poas is one of the most active volcanoes in Costa Rica and is known for its massive crater containing a turquoise blue lake.
 However, due to the recent eruptions in April 2017, the park remains closed to the public.
 We were so bummed this happened.
 If you’re lucky enough to visit after it reopens, the best advice is to arrive there at 8 am because beginning at 9 AM, clouds will settle in and obscure the view of the volcano’s crater.
 Don’t forget to send us a photo!!